luki-btc-es/carla/Util/Docker/README.md

 Make sure you have installed **Python 3.6 or newer**, check that is in the path, and is callable using `python3` in your terminal.
 One possible way to achieve so is by using [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/).

+Add a Personal access token (classic) to your GitHub Account with scope "repo".

 ## Dependencies

+_Maybe this is not needed?
+It's also not mentioned in https://carla.readthedocs.io/en/latest/build_docker_unreal/_

 As mentioned before, in order to use Unreal Engine inside Docker we use [ue4-docker](https://github.com/adamrehn/ue4-docker).
 You can install it using `pip3`.
 Further information on installing ue4-docker on Linux can be found [here](https://adamrehn.com/docs/ue4-docker/configuration/configuring-linux).